 Special thank you for the funding support from Chapman’s Faculty Research and Development Committee, the Office of the Provost, the Dean’s Office, and the Art Department.

-The executive board visited Laguna beach before LAX departures.
+The executive board visited Laguna Beach before everyone went back to their home countries.